Agent-ZH/ROAH-v0.1a/README.md

 # Installing

+## SAM library and MisterX library are needed !
 This section assume that you already have [git](https://git-scm.com/) and you know how to use a terminal and navigate with it.
 So with your favorite terminal, navigate to the 'Custom Scenery' folder in X-Plane 11. then run
 ```sh